Paraffine Paint Company |

 Petroleum and Gopher Poison

-The Paraffine Paint Company was founded by Truman Pierce. a drug store owner. and Melvin Beardsley. an oil expert.
-Pierce and Beardsley spent most of the year 1883 trying to figure’ out what to do with the black. tarry. insoluble residue left as a byproduct after refining California petroleum (which has a particularly high asphalt content).
+The Paraffine Paint Company was founded by Truman Pierce, a drug store owner, and Melvin Beardsley. an oil expert.
+Pierce and Beardsley spent most of the year 1883 trying to figure out what to do with the black, tarry, insoluble residue left as a byproduct after refining California petroleum (which has a particularly high asphalt content).

 One day.
 Pierce accidentally knocked over a can of gopher poison into a barrel of the petroleum residue. which immediately began to dissolve.
-The two men immediately realized that the liquefied asphalt produced by combining the gopher poison (which is largely carbon disulphide) with the petroleum residue made an excellent acid-proof paint.
+The two men immediately realized that the liquefied asphalt produced by combining the gopher poison (which is largely carbon disulfide) with the petroleum residue made an excellent acid-proof paint.
 The next step was to form a company and begin manufacture.

 The Paraffine Paint Company initially produced only asphalt paint in the simple wood-frame building the company erected in Emeryville in 1884.
 The asphalt paint, known as P&B paint for the initials of the company’s founders. proved to be an excellent preservative and waterproofing material for both metal and wood.
 The company’s first major contract was waterproofing the piers along the San Francisco waterfront with P&B paint.
 By 1887. the Paraffine Paint Company was producing 15.000 gallons of asphalt paint from its recently-opened plant.